top of page

 If we, too, one day will be reduced to ashes, and all of our belongings inventoried, appraised, rummaged through, and split apart, what’s more important?

 Impressing people?
 Getting a deadline out the door?
-Or maintaining relationships with the people in our lives that ACTUALLY matter?
+Or, maintaining relationships with the people in our lives that ACTUALLY matter?

 Maybe Hindsight has a couple of good points, after all.